For more information, see the Location section on the About the Race page ....

 From Edinburgh and the South

-There is a regular service leaving approximately every 30 minutes from Edinburgh Waverley, which is the Fife circle route.
-It stops at Kinghorn station, beside the start of the Black Rock '5' Race, but a 2 minute walk from the changing facilities at the community centre.
+There are regular services from Edinburgh Waverley which at stop at Kinghorn station heading to Leven, Glenrothes or Perth.
+Kinghorn station is beside the start of the Black Rock '5' Race, but a 2 minute walk from the changing facilities at the community centre.
 In addition, there are trains which do not stop at Kinghorn, but do stop at Kirkcaldy, where either a change of train or short bus journey is needed to reach Kinghorn.
-View the full Edinburgh & Fife circle timetable (from 2 June 2024).

 Bus routes and times can be checked on the Stagecoach website